-You open the list of properties for each thermal anomaly by clicking one of the thermal anomalies on the 2D map view, as we show in the following print screen.
+You open the list of properties for each thermal anomaly by clicking one of the thermal anomalies on the 2D map view, as shown in the following print screen.

 Mild - These are issues that require no immediate action, yet are essential to monitor over time.